mathjax/MathJax-docs/options/hub.rst

     .. describe:: texHints: true

-        This controls whether the "Show Source" menu item includes special class names that help MathJax to typeset the mathematics that was produced by the TeX input jax.
-If these are included, then you can take the output from "Show Source" and put it into a page that uses MathJax's MathML input jax and expect to get the same results as the original TeX.
+        This controls whether the "Show Math as" menu item includes special class names that help MathJax to typeset the mathematics that was produced by the TeX input jax.
+If these are included, then you can take the output from "Show Math as" and put it into a page that uses MathJax's MathML input jax and expect to get the same results as the original TeX.
         (Without this, there may be some spacing differences.)

+    .. describe:: semantics: false

+        This controls whether the "Show Math as ⇒ MathML Code" menu item includes the TeX or AsciiMath input as annotations.
+        If these are included, then you can take the output from "Show Math as ⇒ MathML" and put it into a page that uses MathJax's MathML input jax and allow users to access the original TeX via "Show Math as ⇒ Annotation".

     There are also settings for ``format``, ``renderer``, ``font``, ``mpContext``, and ``mpMouse``, but these are maintained by